When are the 2020 presidential debates and what topics will Trump and Biden cover?

 Moderator: "Fox News Sunday" anchor Chris Wallace.

-Format: The commission said that this debate will be "divided into six segments of approximately 15 minutes each."
-Wallace has chosen six topics, subject to change:
+Format: The debate was "divided into six segments of approximately 15 minutes each."
+Wallace chose six topics for questions:

 - The Trump and Biden Records